semikonductor/superior-c/README.md

 # superior-c
-familiar to new man in c progranmming
+easy to understand for fresh men in c progranmming.
+Anyone who are willing to help me or others are welcomed to upload you files here.